adrinecl/milestone-project2/docs/README.md

 <details>
 <summary>Business Goals</summary>
 The main goal of the website is to offer a game to attract players.
-This is the first ever developed game for "Gummy Worms" and it runs on the browser.
+This is the first ever developed game for "Gummy Worms!" and it runs on the browser.
 The game is free, but this is a good way to test for features before potentially developing it further or even creating a paid version.
 Developing and deploying a game in this manner can save time, by just "shipping it" with the MVP (minimun viable product) and later iterating and improving it little by little.

 **Audience:** the game targets mainly busy nostalgic "millenials" - people in the age range 25-40.